chauvm/timetravel/notes.md

 2. How to effectively accumulate fields across a record's versions?
 2.1 Merge updates one by one starting from the beginning at runtime

-The most brute-force way is to store each update as a blob and merge appropriate updates at runtime.
+The most brute-force way is to store each update as a blob and merge appropriate updates at runtime to get the data.
 However, this approach could be quite time-consuming and memory-consuming if there are many updates.

 records:
-id | timestamp | data
+id | timestamp | updates
 ---------------------
 1  | ts1       | {"hello":"world"}
 1  | ts2       | {"hello":"world 2","status":"ok"}